PS2Sanctuary/Sanctuary.SoeProtocol/docs/packet-reference.md

 ### NetStatusRequest (0x07)

-It is not entirely clear how these packets are used.
+It is not entirely clear how these packets are used, nor if the structure represented here is correct.

 ```csharp
 struct NetStatusRequest